gregcaporaso/microbiogeo/doc/notes/partial_mantel.rst

 Testing Results
 ----------------
-The keyboard data (outlined above) was used to test the Python implementation of the partial Mantel test
+The keyboard data (outlined above) and the 88 soils data were used to test the R implementation of the partial Mantel test.
+The Python version was tested just with the Keyboard dataset.

 Keyboard